Tara Katz (She/Her)

 Alexander was born and raised in Seattle.
 He grew up around his mother's preschool, Tara’s Tots.
 As Tara's son, it comes naturally to him to understand the needs of little children and it shows in his care towards the children and their environment.
 Alex has a passion for Ultimate Frisbee as both a coach and a dedicated player.

-Teacher Eddie
+Afternoon Teacher

-Maria Jimenez (She/Her)
+Teacher Maria (She/Her)

 Maria has been an early childhood educator for 17 years and she is passionate about working with young children.
 She has a tender approach as well as a creative side and curiosity for learning.
 Maria grew up in Madrid, Spain and brings cultural diversity into the classroom, with songs, games, or stories.
 She earned her undergraduate degree at University Complutense in Madrid and has taken intensive courses in Waldorf Education at various locations around the country.
 Maria makes pottery in her free time.
 She also loves walking, music and spending time with friends and family.
 Hugo 28 and Ana 26, are her two beloved children.